BU-CLOUD-S20/Networking-inside-of-Kubernetes/README.md

   [==========] 2 tests from 1 test case ran.
 (15 ms total)
   [  PASSED  ] 2 tests.
   ```

 ## 1. Vision and Goals Of The Project
-Etcd is a distributed database that stores concurrent cluster metadata such as node information inside of Kubernetes.
-Etcd implements the Raft consensus algorithm which relies on a leader node to distribute updates to a majority of other Etcd cluster  before replying to the client.
+etcd is a distributed database that stores master node metadata inside of Kubernetes. etcd implements the RAFT consensus protocol which relies on a leader instance to distribute updates to a majority of follower instances for every sync.
+Unfortunately, this approach is not scalable.
+Using an alternative protocol saves the cost of time to leader election and log replication for opertions like 'put' (write) for large clusters.

-The Raft algorithm is not able to scale due to its single leader node architecture and causes slow replies to the client.
-Therefore, high level  goal of our projects is creating an alternative to the Raft algorithm with a bandwidth-efficient and faster “gossip protocol” which will include:
+We plan to create an time efficient and scalable distriuted database using the “gossip protocol” via the following design decisions:
++ Set reconciliation between neighbors.
+That is, nodes will only sync log differences with their neighbors.
-+ A fast, stable algorithm that reply to the client in a shorter time.
-We assume a success when the neighbors of a node are written to.
++ High Availability.
+We assume success when neightbor nodes are synced.
-+ Use “gossip protocol” that sync to neighbouring nodes directly (set up “practical set reconciliation”) instead of updating to leader node first
-+ Enabling an eventually consistent service with minimal cost performance for large scale clusters
++ Log entries are idempotent and data reflects the latest log entry.
+We assume time is synced via an atomic clock.

 ## 2. Users/Personas Of The Project
-The modified version of Etcd targets Kubernetes developers and large clusters (much more than the [current usable limit of 1000][1] nodes in magnitude) that depend on Etcd for handling metadata and coordination.
-The gossip protocol accommodates hardware and design limitations (e.g. [hard disk speed][2], restricted cache availability) by reducing redundant writes.
+Our database targets Kubernetes developers using large clusters ([>> 1000 nodes in magnitude][1]).
+The gossip protocol accommodates hardware and design limitations (e.g. [hard disk speed][2], restricted cache availability) by reducing redundant writes and leader bottlenecks.
 This project will NOT:
 + Target end-users of Kubernetes
-+ Replace RAFT in Etcd
++ Replace RAFT in etcd
-+ Handle data that cannot tolerate eventual consistency
++ Sync time-sensitive data which requires strong consistency
-+ Store [more than a few gigabytes] of data[3] (>8 GB) of data (use NewSQL instead)
++ Store [more than a few gigabytes][3] of data (>8 GB) of data
 + Target [Horizontally scaling databases][4] (>1 cluster)

 [1]: https://github.com/kubernetes/kubernetes/issues/20540